The Legal Wife: Theme song

-Reruns
+Re-runs

-Reruns of the show's episodes aired on Jeepney TV from March 14 to June 14, 2016; June 10, 2017 to January 14, 2018; August 12 to October 17, 2019; and July 17, 2021 to March 19, 2022; and from August 11, 2025 (also airs on ALLTV).
+Reruns of the show's episodes aired on Jeepney TV from March 14 to June 14, 2016 (replacing the re-runs of Princess and I); June 10, 2017 to January 14, 2018 (replacing the re-runs of Bagito); August 12 to October 17, 2019 (replacing the re-runs of Iisa Pa Lamang); July 17, 2021 to March 19, 2022 (replacing the re-runs of Dream Dad); and August 11 to December 19, 2025 (replacing the re-runs of Dolce Amore) that also aired on ALLTV.

 On March 18, 2020, ABS-CBN announced that the show would be rerun beginning March 23, 2020 via the network's Kapamilya Gold afternoon block, taking over the timeslot of Love Thy Woman, which had finished airing it's pre-taped episodes, as part of ABS-CBN's temporary programming changes due to the enhanced community quarantine caused by the COVID-19 pandemic in the Philippines.
 This rerun was originally supposed to end on May 15, 2020.

-However, it was abruptly cut due to the closure of ABS-CBN's free-to-air stations following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.
+However, it was abruptly cut on May 5, 2020 due to the closure of ABS-CBN's free-to-air stations following the cease and desist order issued by the National Telecommunications Commission on account of its franchise expiration.